HugoPhibbs/QuizProject/README.md

 Could have more than one user for this quiz, eg log in with two different users.

 On setup screen, fields for working directory and a users name can be preentered with the last used directories

+## Conventions and Code Style
+Naming of variables, classes, methods etc should follow standard java conventions and be easily to understand.
+Try to break methods up as much as possible.
+This makes things alot easier to test, integrate and refactor.
+DRY, Don't Repeat Yourself and KISS Keep It Simple Stupid!
+All programming should follow core object orientated principles All classes should have appropriate getters and setters.
+All names must have no special characters with no extra white space If a function returns a boolean value from another method, please put this method in parenthesises
+### Throwing exceptions
+Exceptions that indicate a bug in the system, should not be checked, these should end the flow of the program immediately, ie errors
+Exceptions should only be thrown if there is exceptional flow that shouldn't be happening under reasonable conditions.
+Otherwise, returning boolean values for if an operation was done or not will suffice.
+## Version Control
+Using Git
+Please run unit tests before you push any code, it's much easier to solve bugs for code that you have just created, as it is fresh in your mind
+Make sure commit messages are helpful.
+## Risks and other concerns
+### Clashes
+We are using Github for continous integration of our work.
+As a result we need to be careful of not clashing our work too often, as it can be a nightmare.
+To counter this... commit and push to the main branch regularly.
+Small changes should be grouped together into one push.
+Try to push as much as possible, this avoids a big piling up of clashses that is simply really fucking annoying and time wasting to fix
+### Communication
+Can't stress this enough, we need to stay in contact with each other.
+If there are any plans or other things that we need to discuss and overcome, then talk about it.
+If you feel that you are putting way more work than other members, let them know early before it comes a big problem, I'm sure they will all be happy to help
+### Work load
+Not expecting everyone involved to put in equal amounts of effort, to think that this is going to happen is simply unrealistic.
+So a hard and fast rule is: Do what you have said that you are going to a high quality.
+Nothing worse than waiting on someone else to implement functionality that they said they would have gotten done.